 - When you arrive at your destination, store your medication according to its storage instructions.
 Some medications have special instructions, such as keeping them in the fridge.
 In general, medications should be kept in a cool, dry place.
 Avoid excess heat and humidity, which can destroy many medications.
 The glove compartment of your car is a bad place to store medications, because it can reach both very high and very low temperatures.

 - If you notice that a particular medicine has a strange look (for example, a normally clear liquid has turned cloudy), smell, or taste, do not take it.
 Dispose of it and get a new supply.

 - Check expiry dates on medications that you may have stored in different places (e.g. at work or school).
 Don't continue to use medications after they have expired.

-- Try to co-ordinate taking your medication at the same time you do other routine activities.
-Should you decide to co-ordinate it with eating lunch, check to see if your medication can be taken with food.
-Ask your doctor or pharmacist, or find your medication in our drug library. [link]
+- Try to coordinate taking your medication with other routine activities.
+If you decide to coordinate it with eating lunch, check to see if your medication can be taken with food.
+Ask your doctor or pharmacist, or find your medication in our drug library.

 - Create reminders for yourself.
 Set your watch to beep when it's time for the next dose, or write the scheduled medication time into your date book or calendar.

 - If you have a busy schedule, talk to your doctor or pharmacist about simplifying your medication schedule.
 There may be medications that you can take less often during the day, or combination products that will save you from carrying extra medication supplies.